KhronosGroup/SYCL_Reference/source/iface/context.rst

      - Returns all of the devices associated with the context.
    * - atomic_memory_order_capabilities
      - ``std::vector<memory_order>``
-     - Returns the set of memory orderings supported by atomic operations on all devices in the context, which is guaranteed to include ``relaxed``.
-       The memory ordering of the context determines the behavior of atomic operations applied to any memory that can be concurrently accessed by multiple devices in the context.
+     - This query applies only to the capabilities of atomic operations that are applied to memory that can be concurrently accessed by multiple devices in the context.
+If these capabilities are not uniform across all devices in the context, the query reports only the capabilities that are common for all devices.

+       Returns the set of memory orders supported by these atomic operations.
+When a context returns a "stronger" memory order in this set, it must also return all "weaker" memory orders.
+(See
+       |SYCL_SPEC_MEMORY_ORDERING| for a definition of "stronger" and "weaker" memory orders.)
+The memory orders ``memory_order::acquire``, ``emory_order::release``, and ``memory_order::acq_rel`` are all the same strength.
+If a context returns one of these, it must return them all.

+       At a minimum, each context must support ``memory_order::relaxed``.
    * - atomic_fence_order_capabilities
      - ``std::vector<memory_order>``
-     -  Returns the set of memory orderings supported by ``atomic_fence`` on all devices in the context, which is guaranteed to include ``relaxed``, ``acquire``, ``release`` and ``acq_rel``.
-        The memory ordering of the context determines the behavior of fence operations applied to any memory that can be concurrently accessed by multiple devices in the context.
+     -  This query applies only to the capabilities of ``atomic_fence`` when applied to memory that can be concurrently accessed by multiple devices in the context.
+If these capabilities are not uniform across all devices in the context, the query reports only the capabilities that are common for all devices.

+        Returns the set of memory orders supported by these ``atomic_fence`` operations.
+When a context returns a "stronger" memory order in this set, it must also return all "weaker" memory orders.
+(See |SYCL_SPEC_MEMORY_ORDERING| for a definition of "stronger" and "weaker" memory orders.)

+        At a minimum, each context must support ``memory_order::relaxed``, ``memory_order::acquire``, ``memory_order::release``, and ``memory_order::acq_rel``.
    * - atomic_memory_scope_capabilities
      - ``std::vector<memory_scope>``
-     -  Returns the set of memory scopes supported by atomic operations on all devices in the context, which is guaranteed to include ``work_group``.
+     -  Returns the set of memory scopes supported by atomic operations on all devices in the context.
+When a context returns a "wider" memory scope in this set, it must also return all "narrower" memory scopes.
+(See |SYCL_SPEC_MEMORY_SCOPE| for a definition of "wider" and "narrower" scopes.)
+At a minimum, each context must support ``memory_scope::work_item``, ``memory_scope::sub_group``, and ``memory_scope::work_group``.
    * - atomic_fence_scope_capabilities
      - ``std::vector<memory_scope>``
-     -  Returns the set of memory orderings supported by ``atomic_fence`` on all devices in the context, which is guaranteed to include ``work_group``.
+     -  Returns the set of memory orderings supported by ``atomic_fence`` on all devices in the context.
+        When a context returns a "wider" memory scope in this set, it must also return all "narrower" memory scopes.
+(See |SYCL_SPEC_MEMORY_SCOPE| for a definition of "wider" and "narrower" scopes.)
+        At a minimum, each context must support ``memory_scope::work_item``, ``memory_scope::sub_group``, and ``memory_scope::work_group``.

 ===========================
 ``sycl::property::context``